 Pan, Tilt, Zoom From Anywhere

 For the sake of our example, we will be working with approximately 3 cameras, as I said before though that can change depending on your specific needs and layout.
-The indoor camera will ideally be a Pan Tilt Zoom (Axis M5065 is a great choice!) in order to cover large amounts of space and be placed centrally in the home where you can ideally see the front entry as well as living area and any possible back entry if not obstructed.
+The indoor camera should be a Pan Tilt Zoom (Axis M5065 is a great choice!) in order to cover large amounts of space and be placed centrally in the home where you can ideally see the front entry as well as living area and any possible back entry if not obstructed.
 All the areas that may be most vulnerable or likely to have someone break in.
 PTZ cameras will be ideal for the money and the layout as it will require fewer cameras to cover a larger space.
 If you would like to see our full line of indoor cameras, we have many other options to choose from as well.

-Keeping Watch Outdoors – Day & Night
+Home Video Security That Keeps Watch Outdoors – Day & Night

-The same reason we love the PTZ for the inside of the home is the same reason it works so well in home security for outdoors as well.
+The same reason we love the PTZ for the inside of the home is the same reason it works so well in home video security for outdoors as well.
 PTZ cameras are more vandal and weather resistant versions of the indoor models and cover large areas with 180-degree angle coverage that span both front and back yards as well as the side with good positioning.

 Most of our outdoor cameras come with some kind of low light or Infrared lens and/or removable infrared-cut filter as well for making sure you have HD imaging even at night or in low light conditions, but if you find the conditions to be too low light or outright dark we also carry short, medium and long-range IR Illuminators to make that camera even better at capturing in the dark no matter the distance.
-We have many fine choices for outdoor cameras, the Axis M3025-VE is chosen here for its blend of affordability and technology though we have many more pricing and feature options for whatever your budget may be.
+We have many fine choices for outdoor home video security cameras, the Axis M3025-VE is chosen here for its blend of affordability and technology though we have many more pricing and feature options for whatever your budget may be.

 For small business and especially home security, it would be a disservice to recommend anything other than IR for outdoor camera security or surveillance especially with the low-cost technology available in today’s camera market.
 Even compared to low light cameras it is miles ahead in clarity and visibility.